rocky-jaiswal/todo-pro-serverless/README.md

 - Node.js
 - Terraform / OpenTofu
-- Vite, React.js with TanStack (Route & Query) for web application
+- Vite, React.js with Zustand and TanStack (Route & Query) for web application
 - AWS CloudFront CDN for web application hosting
 - DynamoDB for persistence
 - TRPC for API management
 - AWS Lambda + API Gateway for hosting the API
+- KMS & Secrets Manager for storing secrets
 - NPM workspaces for code management
 - Docker for building artifacts
 - Python for minor scripting tasks